andrevidela/dependent-types-tutorial/src/File6.md

  = λ λ 1
 ```

-`App` is just function application so if we want to apply a function to another we have
+`App` represents function application.
+To apply a function to another we combine the function
-to give the function as a first argument to `App` and the argument as the second argument.
+with its argument using the `App` constructor.

 Let's say we have the functions `id = λx. x = λ0` and `const = λx. λy. x = λ λ 1` if we apply `const`
 to `id` we write